ibm-skills-network/author-workbench-knowledgebase/docs/labs/upgrade-jupyterlab.md

 # Upgrading to the Latest Version of JupyterLab

-Follow these steps to upgrade your JupyterLab Classic to JupyterLab Current:
+Follow these steps to upgrade your JupyterLab Classic lab to JupyterLab Current:

-1. **Open Your Lab:** Begin by launching your lab detail page.
+1. **Open Your Lab:** Begin by clicking on your lab in Author Workbench to view its details page.

 2. **Locate the Version Tab:** In the lab, find and click on the "Version" Tab.
 Refer to the image below for guidance:
 ![Version Tab](/img/labs/lab-version-tab.png)